PKelly429/PKelly429.github.io/docs/RTS Prototype/Fog of War - Vision Calculations.md

 # The Burst Compiler

+To use the burst compiler, we just need to add the attribute [BurstCompile].

-To test the speed of using the Burst compiler I turned off the optimisation to skip units that hadn't moved, and completed the job immediately to profile how long it was taking.
+To test the speed of using the Burst compiler I turned off the optimisation to skip units that hadn't moved, and completed the job immediately to more easily profile how long it was taking.

 I added around 20-30 units to the scene, and the above was taking around 0.5ms.